NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 Suppliers must have systems in place to control changes to drawings, specifications, processes, or produced parts.
 Systems should be capable of handling changes being requested by the customer, and also changes requested by the supplier.

 NOTE: The First Article approval process is directed at a given part number for a specified revision level produced in a specific area of the manufacturer’s facility.
-Suppliers may not make any changes in their process, material, or to the part without written approval from Herrmans.
-The supplier must formally request a process change on all Herrmans components.
+Suppliers may not make any changes in their process, material, or to the part without written approval from Nordic Lights.
+The supplier must formally request a process change on all Nordic Lights components.

 The originator of an SPCR includes the following information: